khj1977/geometry_math/articles/simple-particle.md

 ## Simple 100 Particles with reflection hypothesis

 ![100 particles with reflection](/articles/img/si-100.png "100 particles with reflection")

-*At this time, img cannot be shown.
-It would be fixed later.*

 In this figure, it is shown that if there are many particle, they are on equilibrium and not moved their relative position.
 It might be as a result of spring type ODE per particle and gravity with particle to particle.